marcesengel/nodepacker/README.md

 # nodepacker

 ## Why?
-I wrote this tool to be able to ship Node.JS code in a single file.
+I wrote this tool to be able to ship Node.JS applications in a single file.
 There are other alternatives (like webpack), but most of them are built for web, have millions of plugins and support CSS etc., which isn't needed for pure Node.JS applications.

 **`nodepacker` also enables you to use [Uglify V3](https://github.com/mishoo/UglifyJS2) on your application code, making it harder for others to "take away from you", what you've worked for many hours of your life.**